-Social imagination allows us to understand and predict other people's behaviour, make sense of abstract ideas, and to imagine situations outside our immediate daily routine.
+Social imagination allows us to understand and predict the behaviour of other people.
+It also helps us to make sense of abstract ideas, and to imagine situations outside our immediate daily routine.
 People with autism follow routines rigidly and favour predictability.

 Those who experience challenges with social imagination may find it difficult to:

-- appreciate other people may not be interested in their topic of interest which they talk obsessively about; and
+- Appreciate other people may not be interested in their topic of interest which they talk obsessively about

-Difficulties with social imagination should not be mistaken with a lack of imagination.
+Difficulties with social imagination should not be mistaken for a lack of imagination.
 Many people with autism are very creative and go on to become accomplished artists, musicians or writers.

 - AEIOU enrolment support